ec-europa/europa-component-library/docs/conventions/component.md

 If a component exists only in one system, it can be defined in the system only.
 This means that there is no need to create a generic component, and files in system component should contain all the code/logic needed for the component.

-As soon as the component should be available in another system, a generic component has to be created, and the logic deported as explained ahead.
+As soon as the component should be available in another system, a generic component has to be created, and the logic refactored as explained ahead.